brainflow-dev/brainflow/python-package/README.md

 # Python
-It's not required to compile the entire library to use Python binding.
 Following commands will install all required packages for you:
 ```
-cd python
+cd python-package
 pip install -e .
 ```
-It depends only on numpy but some Python examples require to install additional libraries After installation you will be able to use it via:
+After installation you will be able to use this library via:
 ```
 from brainflow import *
 ```
-And obtain data using:
+Simple example:
 ```
 # create board object and allocate resources
 board = CythonBoard (b'/dev/ttyUSB0)